zporter/labelless_fields/README.md

 	<input type="text" class="labelless" />

+*<code>labelTop:</code> Integer value*

+The positioning of the label works in most circumstances.
+However, depending on what styles you have set, the label may not align properly.
+Set this value to line up the label vertically.
+Default value: 3

+*<code>labelLeft:</code> Integer value*

+The positioning of the label works in most circumstances.
+However, depending on what styles you have set, the label may not align properly.
+Set this value to line up the label horizontally.
+Default value: 5

 ## Contribute

-Like most other github projects, fork, modify and send a pull request at https://github.com/zporter/labelless_fields
+Like most other GitHub projects, fork, modify and send a pull request at https://github.com/zporter/labelless_fields

 ## Acknowledgements

 [dcneiner](https://github.com/dcneiner) and his jQuery plugin [In-Fields-Labels](https://github.com/dcneiner/In-Field-Labels-jQuery-Plugin) was a great inspiration to publish this one.
-I wanted a solution where I didn't have to rely on CSS rules.
+I wanted a solution where I didn't have to rely on setting CSS rules.

 ## Changelog

+*Version 0.5*
+* Made modifications to the positioning of the label for all versions of IE
+* Added the labelTop and labelLeft options to accommodate different CSS styles that may alter default functionality.

 *Version 0.4*
 * Added keyup event to remove "flicker" occurring when user began inputing text.
 Also removed showing global variable, because it was being shared by all labels.
 Not sure what I was thinking by using a global.

 *Version 0.3*
 * Fixed positioning of label to factor in different margin / border / padding combinations on the input field.

 *Version 0.2*
 * picky option now targets input tags instead of label tags

 *Version 0.1*
 * Initial Release